TOAST-DOCS/TOAST-Cloud/en/public-api/framework-api.md

 > GET "/v1/authentications/user-access-keys/{user-access-key-id}/tokens"

-API to get a list of tokens issued with a User Access Key ID.
+API to get a list of OPAQUE tokens issued with a User Access Key ID.

 ##### Required Permissions
 Only tokens issued with your own User Access Key ID can be viewed